-When I first started freelancing, the word “consultant” sounded sleazy to me.
-In my mind, consultants were people who got paid a ridiculous amount of money to deliver a seemingly small amount of work.
+When I first started freelancing, the word “consultant” sounded shady to me.
+In my mind, consultants were people who were paid huge amounts of money to deliver a seemingly small amount of work.
 Freelancers, however, were the real underdogs of the world and got paid less money to deliver more “real” work.

 Of course, that was back when I thought the only way to make money was to sell time.
 I had no concept of selling value to my clients.
 As it turns out, that’s what makes all the difference.